WoNoMute/wonomute.github.io/_interviews/tami-gadir.md

 I had a lot of support from both male peers and women who were really good in what they did.
 But I also encountered obstacles.
 For example, when I would go to a bar to play and I'd have the man at the bar saying “are you here to help your boyfriend set-up?.”
 I'd have people come up to me after gigs saying, “oh wow I was surprised how good you were for a girl.”
 Amazing how free they would be with their language about these things.
 Also being in mainly male environments it was sometimes difficult to admit that I wanted help or support.
 Over time I got more comfortable with those particular people I worked with and they have ended up being really important for me.

-{% include image.html
-max-width="100%" file="/assets/interviews/tami-gadir-interview.jpg" alt="From left to right: Karolina Jawad and Tami Gadir during the interview.
-Photo by Anna Xambó." caption="From left to right: Karolina Jawad and Tami Gadir during the interview.
-Photo by Anna Xambó." %}

 ## Did you have a role model or a mentor?